 - Support a robust public-private partnership that makes Arizona's AHCCCS program among the strongest in the nation.
-Preserve the Medicaid Restoration and expansion coverage gains made by the legislature in 2013, the restoration of KidsCare in 2016, and encourage continued innovation in AHCCCS that advocates healthcare for our state's children and adults. - Advocate for a free-market based health care system that offers affordable, cost-effective and quality health care options to businesses and individuals. - Oppose unnecessary (i) state regulation, (ii) cost-shifting, (iii) coverage requirements, and (iv) government mandates. - Support sustainable, market-based measures and continuation of the Disproportionate Share Hospitals program to reduce uncompensated care and the number of uninsured. - Support efforts to address shortages of physicians, nurses, other healthcare professionals and direct care workers across the state; including, but not limited to, expanding graduate medical education and providing funding for the State Primary Care Provider Loan Repayment Program. - Promote and recognize delivery system innovations that improve the quality of patient care, maximize efficiencies, increase care coordination and reduce medical costs. - Work in conjunction with the healthcare industry to address the opioid crisis.
+Preserve the Medicaid Restoration and expansion coverage gains made by the legislature in 2013, the restoration of KidsCare in 2016, and encourage continued innovation in AHCCCS that advocates healthcare for our state's children and adults. - Advocate for a free-market based health care system that offers affordable, cost-effective and quality health care options to businesses and individuals. - Oppose unnecessary (i) state regulation, (ii) cost-shifting, (iii) coverage requirements, and (iv) government mandates. - Oppose expansion of government programs that place the private market at a competitive disadvantage.
+Encourage evidence-based policy solutions. - Support sustainable, market-based measures and continuation of the Disproportionate Share Hospitals program to reduce uncompensated care and the number - Support efforts to address shortages of physicians, nurses, other healthcare professionals and direct care workers across the state; including, but not limited to, expanding graduate medical education and providing funding for the State Primary Care Provider Loan Repayment Program. - Promote and recognize delivery system innovations that improve the quality of patient care, maximize efficiencies, increase care coordination and reduce medical costs. - Work in conjunction with the healthcare industry to address the opioid crisis.